Skip to main content

 This is the first time I’ve built a site with the intention of hosting a community of users so there were a few challenges in that regard.
 There were things that took me way longer than they should have and I made some mistakes but overall it was a great experience because this was a side project for me.
 No clients to answer to, no deadlines, and a project I was passionate about finishing.

 The site is pretty much what I would have wanted to see when I first got my laser cutter.
 It’s main purpose is to act as a laser cutting file sharing website, but the important part of it is the community.
 You can comment on designs, leave reviews, remix other people’s work, and post images of what you’ve made from other people’s laser cutting files.
+This post is sponsored by our partners.

 So now all it needs is that community.
 Let’s hope it gains some creative users who are willing to share and collaborate with others by spreading the joy of laser cutting.
 I’ll be trying to get the word out about the site and I’ll be updating it regularly.
 I’ve already got a bunch of great suggestions from some helpful redditors and I’m excited to get started on some new features.
 Lots of cool stuff should be coming in the future!